-Thanksgiving is all about giving thanks and finding gratitude, but after a loved one has died, it can be pretty difficult to find anything to be grateful for in the here-and-now.
+Thanksgiving is all about giving thanks and finding gratitude, but after a loved one has died, it can be pretty challenging to find anything to be grateful for in the here-and-now.
 And that’s…okay.
-You don’t have to be grateful for the present if you don’t want to.
+You don’t have to be thankful for the present if you don’t want to.

-Instead, this activity focuses on expressing gratitude for the past you shared with your loved one, for the things they taught you, the ways they continue to live on in this world, and so on.
+Instead of focusing on the present, this activity is about expressing gratitude for the past you shared with your loved one.
 By sharing these gratitudes, family and friends have an opportunity to connect, share, honor, and remember in a way that is a little bit happy and a little bit sad (there’s space for all emotion at the Thanksgiving table).

 This activity is about as simple as can be.
 Here’s what you need to do:

 Step One: Find a Jar or Bowl

 This is called a ‘Grateful Remembrance Jar’, but really, you can use anything to gather your messages of gratitude.
 A bowl or a basket will work just as well.

 My recommendation is to use something sturdy like card stock, but you can use regular ole paper if it’s all you have.
 In my example, I used blank greeting cards that already had a fold in the middle.
 I cut them into strips and I wrote things like ‘Thank You’, ‘Grateful’ and ‘With Gratitude’ on the outside.
 If you have time to do something like this, great!
 If not, leave them blank.

 Step Four: Make a sign with some instructions